mbbu-beep/cybersecurity-blogs/README.md

 Cybersecurity affects nearly every part of modern life, from the accounts we use every day to the systems businesses rely on to operate.

-This repository contains approachable articles about protecting accounts, devices, data, and organizations without relying on unnecessary technical jargon or fear-based messaging.
+This repository contains approachable articles about protecting accounts, devices, data, and organizations.

-The goal is to make cybersecurity easier to understand, easier to apply, and more realistic for people who may not have a dedicated security team.
+The goal is to make cybersecurity easier to understand, easier to apply, and more realistic for all.

 ## What You’ll Find Here